alex431/Facebook-Stock-Analysis/README.md

 ## Investigation
 Upon investigation, I found some questions to ask against the dataset:
 <ul>
-<li>What is the highest and lowest prices of stock?</li>
+<li>What are the highest and lowest prices of stock?</li>
-<li>What is the highest and lowest number of traded stocks?</li>
+<li>What are the highest and lowest number of traded stocks?</li>
-<li>Is there a relationship between the price of stock and the number of traded stocks?</li>
+<li>Is there a relationship between the price of a stock and the number of traded stocks?</li>
 </ul>

 ## Features

 * Read two data files (JSON,CSV, Excel, etc.)
-* Performed a pandas merge with two data sets,then calculated some new values based on the new data set.
+* Performed a pandas merge with two data sets, then calculated some new values based on the new data set.
 * Made a dashboard to display the data.
 * Made a pivot table.
 * Built a custom data dictionary.